 The way FENSA works is by inviting double glazing companies to register.
 They then screen each applicant for their quality and performance.
 After they are satisfied that the applicant is up to the standards set by them, they allow them to display the FENSA logo.

-Additionally, the installers get a ID that displays their company along with their FENSA affiliation.
+Additionally, the installers get an ID that displays their company along with their FENSA affiliation.
 Once FENSA registers the company, they can assess their own installation.
-Once they complete the installation, they can issue a certificate of compliance.
+When they complete the installation, they can issue a FENSA certificate of compliance.

 In order to join the FENSA network, companies have to prove their commitment to quality.
 To this end, they need to do more for their clients.
 As a result, you get an insurance-backed guarantee on your installation.
 They are also required to provide deposit protection to their clients.

 Why Should You Choose FENSA Approved Installers?

 Even though there are 5 other Competent Person Schemes that regulate double glazing installations, FENSA is the most popular.
 This is because of its high standards and commitment to excellence.
 As a result, it also has the largest network of approved double glazing companies.

 When you choose FENSA windows from an approved installer, you get the benefit of this body’s standards and protection.
 You can be sure that your installation will be of the highest industry standards.
 Moreover, the body protects the customer’s interests with compulsory guarantees and indemnities.
 The FENSA certificate awarded at the completion of the installation will give you complete peace of mind about the quality of the work.